KlusterAlert

 Ready to connect your first cluster?

-The quickstart walks you through installing the Helm chart and setting up your first alert rule in under 5 minutes.
+The quickstart walks you through installing the Helm chart and receiving your first alert in under 5 minutes.

 Go to Quickstart